CFS Lowther

-Canadian Forces Station Lowther (ADC ID: M-119/C-119) is a closed General Surveillance Radar station.
-It is located 12.7 mi east-southeast of Mattice-Val Côté, Ontario.
+Canadian Forces Station Lowther (ADC ID: M-119/C-119) is a closed General Surveillance Radar station, located 12.7 mi east-southeast of Mattice-Val Côté, Ontario, Canada.
 It was closed in 1987.

 It was operated as part of the Pinetree Line network controlled by NORAD.

 History

 As a result of the Cold War and with the expansion of a North American continental air defence system, Lowther was selected as a site for a United States Air Force (USAF) radar station, one of the many that would make up the Pinetree Line of Ground-Control Intercept (GCI) radar sites.
 The original plan was to build the base in Oba, Ontario, but the location was changed due to Oba's poor road access.